mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 Clients can have metadata described in their configuration.
 Examples of existing registered metadata fields that a client can make use of can be found at the <eref target= "https://www.rfc-editor.org/rfc/rfc7591.html#section-4.1"> OAuth 2.0 dynamic client registration metadata IANA registry [RFC 7591]</eref>.

-The client's metadata MUST include the client_uri field as defined in section 2 of RFC7591 {{!RFC7591}}.
+The client's published metadata MUST include the client_uri field as defined in section 2 of RFC7591 {{!RFC7591}}.
 The value of this field MUST be a URI as defined in RFC3986 {{!RFC3986}} with a scheme component that MUST be https, a host component, and optionally, port and path components and no query or fragment components.
 Additionally, host names MUST be domain names or a loopback interface and MUST NOT be IPv4 or IPv6 addresses except for IPv4 127.0.0.1 or IPv6 (::1).

 # Obtaining Client Metadata